-More than 600 students are currently earning degrees awarded by the Civil Engineering department.
+During the fall 2007 semester, 696 students are earning degrees awarded by the Civil Engineering department.
 Approximately one out of every three engineering students, and one out of every 20 MSU students is a major in the CE department.
 FY 2005 Delaware Study data indicates that the department is one of the most efficient (or most under-funded) departments at MSU, with instructional expenditures per student credit hour being only 61% of the study average for research universities.
 The department administers the 12 credit-hour course sequence in engineering mechanics (EM).
 Most of MSU's engineering students are required to take the EM sequence, a service that the department provides to the College of Engineering.
 The largest demand for engineers in Montana is in the Civil and Construction ranks.
 Approximately 250 Montana engineers attend the CE department hosted annual Spring Engineering Festival.
 Department faculty members are also extensively involved in other outreach activities.
 Both the Center for Biofilm Engineering (CBE) and the Western Transportation Institute (WTI) were born in the Civil Engineering department and department faculty members are integrally involved in the activities of these centers.
 FY 2005 Delaware Study data indicates that annual research expenditures of the department's faculty were \$3,490,848 (\$205,344 per FTE T/TT faculty x 17.0 FTE T/TT faculty).
 Many of these expenditures were by faculty members working collaboratively with the CBE and WTI.
 Measured in contributions to economic development and infrastructure, engineering talent production, research, or outreach, the department is central the University mission.

-The department has benefited from two significant base budget adjustments since the 1996-1997 AY.
+The department has benefited from one base budget adjustments since the 1998-1999 AY.

-- 1. 1996-1997 base adjustment \$30,000 partial salary for additional Construction Engineering Technology (CET) faculty member to support the development of the Master of Construction Engineering Management (MCEM) degree. - 2.
-2002-2003 base adjustment \$59,500 salary for additional Transportation Engineering faculty member to support growing educational and research program in Transportation Engineering.
+1. 2002-2003 base adjustment - \$59,500 - salary for additional Transportation Engineering faculty member to support growing educational and research program in Transportation Engineering.

-Departmental Base Budget Overview Department Electrical Engineering Executive Provost Index 414300 Base Budgets 10-Year % 1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change 1,011,284 1,058,869 1,030,269 1,087,639 1,034,034 999,878 1,056,341 1,068,438 1,073,805 1,109,336 1,193,356 18.00%
+D epartme ntal Base Budget Overviev N Department Electrical E ngineering Executive Provost Index 414300 Program 01 Base Budgets 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 1,058,869 1,030,269 1,087,639 1,034,034 999,878 1,056,341 1,068,438 1,073,805 1,109,336 1,193,356 1,233,935 16.53%

-Purpose The Department of Electrical and Computer Engineering serves MSU and the State of Montana by providing academic programs leading to ABET-accredited Bachelor of Science degrees in Electrical Engineering (EE) and in Computer Engineering (CpE), a Master of Science degree in Electrical Engineering, and a Ph.D. with an option in Electrical and Computer Engineering.
+Purpose The Department of Electrical and Computer Engineering (ECE) serves MSU and the State of Montana by providing academic programs leading to ABET-accredited Bachelor of Science degrees in Electrical Engineering (EE) and in Computer Engineering (CpE), a Master of Science degree in Electrical Engineering, and a Ph.D. with an option in Electrical and Computer Engineering.